cliburn/bios-823-2020/Lesson_plan.md

 - How do you build a data science portfolio?
 - What should you look for in the working environment?

+Exercise: Create a blog on GitHub pages using Pelican.

 ### A02 Data wrangling

+Warm-up exercise:

+- Create a DataFrame containing the famous `iris` data set from this [url](https://gist.githubusercontent.com/curran/a08a1080b88344b0c8a7/raw/639388c2cbc2120a14dcf466e85730eb8be498bb/iris.csv).
+Find the mean value for each measurement by species.

+What you should know

+- Do you know basic text operations?
+  - download 3 books from Project Gutenberg
+  - for each book, remove punctuation, convert to lower case, and split into words
+  - create a table of unique word counts for each book
+  - calculate the total count of each word (i.e. sum over 3 books)
+  - create a log-log graph of the frequency of each word against its rank (rank 1 = most frequent word)
+  - estimate the slope of the best linear fit to the graph
+- Do you know basic `numpy` operations?
+  - create arrays
+  - index arrays
+  - apply `ufunc` to arrays
+  - reduce arrays along 1 or more axes
+  - perform broadcast operations
+- Do you know basic `pandas` operations?
+  - select columns
+  - rename columns
+  - reorder columns
+  - filter rows
+  - transform cells
+  - sort columns
+  - summarize columns
+  - calculate conditional statistics
+  - convert from wide to tall
+  - convert from tall to wide
+  - split a string column into two or more columns based on a delimiter
+  - replace specific entries in some columns using a dictionary lookup
+  - join two or more DataFrames
+  - apply window functions

+Exercise: Working with `pandas` DataFrames

 ### A03 Accelerated data processing